Crash FactsPennsylvania DUI Association

 Drinking Driver Deaths as a Percentage of Total Driver Deaths, by Age Group

-The table below shows drinking driver deaths as a percentage of total driver deaths within each respective age group for 2015 crashes.
-The age group from 31 to 35 had the highest percentage, with 47% of the driver deaths in this age group being a drinking driver.
-The 16-20 age group increased from 13.2% in 2014.
-In 2015, there were no drivers under the age of 16 who chose to combine alcohol usage and driving without a license.
+The table below shows drinking driver fatalities as a percentage of total driver fatalities within each respective age group for 2016 crashes.
+The age group from 31 to 35 had the highest percentage, with 38% of the driver fatalities in this age group being a drinking driver.
+The 16-20 age group decreased from 16.0% in 2015.
+In 2016, there were no drivers under the age of 16 who chose to combine alcohol usage and driving without a license.

 |Age Group||Percentage of Total Driver Deaths|